-Each of the 20 tanks at Red Hill can hold over 12 million gallons of fuel.
-The Navy currently uses several multiple methods in each tank to determine if leaks are occurring, including continuous monitoring of the fuel level, high precision annual tests to determine tank tightness, manual tank gauging, fuel inventory trend analysis and other operational measures.
+Each of the 20 tanks at Red Hill has the capacity to hold over 12 million gallons of fuel, and the Navy currently uses several measures in each tank to determine if the tanks are leaking.
+These measures include: continuous fuel level monitoring, semiannual high precision tank tightness tests, manual tank gauging, fuel inventory trend analysis, soil vapor monitoring and other operational practices.

 On September 9, 2019 the Navy and Defense Logistics Agency (DLA) submitted to EPA and Hawaii Department of Health a proposal to improve release detection for the large fuel storage tanks at the facility.
 This proposal was submitted as a component of the Navy and DLA’s proposal to upgrade the large storage tanks at the facility.
 Some limited information has been redacted due to federal regulations restricting the public disclosure of privileged information, such as estimated procurement costs and the location of some infrastructure.
 EPA and the Hawaii Department of Health are reviewing the proposal and public comments prior to issuing an approval or disapproval.

 Notice of Deficiencies for the Tank Upgrade Alternatives and New Release Detection Alternatives Decision Document, Red Hill AOC Sections 3.5 and 4.8.